1866 Thomas Rhys Vickroy Society Dinner Remarks

 Alumni and Advancement

-Last weekend I went to the Albright football game and stood along the sidelines with Governor Corbett, Class of 1971, and Dave Stover, a graduate of the 90’s.
+Last weekend, I went to the Albright football game and stood along the sidelines with Governor Corbett, Class of 1971, and Dave Stover, Class of 1991.
 As former lacrosse and football players, Tom and Dave looked out on the beautiful, new turf field and reminisced about the crown on the field in their time, a straight uphill run to the middle of the field and then a scramble down the other side.
-They were arguing about how much better the college is now than it was in their day.
+They were arguing about how much better the College is now than it was in their day.
 I listened and thought about my first Oktoberfest, a month earlier.
-There were echoes of alumni conversations at Oktoberfest in the discussion between the Governor and the graduate of the 1990’s.
-The discussions were always about the degree to which the college has improved.
+There were echoes of alumni conversations at Oktoberfest in the discussion between the Governor and the graduate of the 1990s.
+The discussions were always about the degree to which the College has improved.

 I am reminded of a joke Bill Bowen, then president of Princeton, told when I was a graduate student: the Princeton light bulb joke.